PM Morrison pulls up Craig Kelly over COVID antics

 A grassroots community campaign is mobilising to oppose Mr Kelly’s re-election.

 Many Labor MPs have slammed Mr Kelly in recent days.
-Labor’s health spokesman, Mark Butler, claimed “Craig Kelly is a dangerous menace and a threat to the nation’s COVID response”.
+Health spokesman Mark Butler claimed “Craig Kelly is a dangerous menace and a threat to the nation’s COVID response”.

 On Wednesday, Ms Plibersek held an informal ‘doorstop’ in the press gallery corridor, after an interview on Sky News.
 She had called out Mr Kelly’s COVID claims, including that making children wear face masks was “child abuse”.

-Mr Kelly, coincidentally, had been walking down the same corridor on his way to an interview with the Nine Network.
+Mr Kelly, coincidentally, was walking down the same corridor on his way to an interview with the Nine Network.
 The pair came face-to-face, and Ms Plibersek criticised the member for Hughes.

 Tanya Plibersek vs Craig Kelly in the press gallery halls. @SkyNewsAust pic.twitter.com/uNjxR5ygd0